There is a powerful connection between visualization and motivation.

 And it will help you maintain motivation even when you are faced with obstacles and challenges.

 The great thing is, that visualization is a fairly easy skill to master.
-And you can do it pretty much anywhere – at home, at work, on a bus, or in the park – anywhere you can sit for a few minutes without too much distraction.
+Plus, you can do it pretty much anywhere — at home, at work, on a bus, or in the park.

 All you have to do is close your eyes and imagine yourself experiencing your desired outcome.